wrld-vlone/exeter-selfbot/README.md

-# exeter has been added loggers mutiple times this exeter is made by xanthe with no logger.
+# exeter has been added loggers mutiple times this exeter is made by xanthe/azael1337 with no logger.